Big clean-up under way in flood-ravaged Australia

 It was feared the town would be hit later this week by its worst flooding in more than 60 years, but authorities Monday said the estimated peak had now been revised down, although major flood warnings still exist.

-One of the worst hit areas was Airlie Beach and the Whitsunday islands, key drawcards for foreign tourists.
+One of the worst hit areas was Airlie Beach and the Whitsunday Islands, key foreign tourists draws.

-Many resorts face months of repairs and rebuilding, but despite this tour boats mostly survived and some are already back in business.
+Many resorts face months of repairs and rebuilding, but tour boats mostly survived and some are already back in business.

 "I've got butterflies being back on the water," tour operator Asher Telford told the Australian Broadcasting Corporation as he set sail with 18 undeterred holiday-makers on a two-night cruise.